-I also use an old Olympus EM-10 if I want to travel light.
-For the EM-10 I have a bunch of different lenses, but use a Lumix 14mm f/2.5 lens with it most of the time, which gives me a 28mm field-of-view.
-I feel the 28mm field of view is great for general photography, it’s neither “too tight” nor too wide.
-I also use a Lumix 20mm f/1.7, a Lumix 25mm f/1.7, an Olympus 45mm f/1.8, and a Lumix 45-200mm zoom.
+I also use an old Olympus EM-10 if I want to travel light, which Micro Four Thirds (m4/3) cameras are great for.
+To pair with the EM-10 I have a bunch of different lenses, but use a Lumix 14mm f/2.5 lens most of the time, giving me a 28mm field-of-view.
+I feel the 28mm field-of-view is great for general photography, it’s neither “too tight” nor too wide.
+Other lenses I use often are the Lumix 20mm f/1.7, the Lumix 25mm f/1.7, an Olympus 45mm f/1.8, and a Lumix 45-200mm zoom.

 As you can see, my camera gear is nothing fancy.
 It’s old and inexpensive.
 But it has worked well for me over the years.
 I do a lot of post-processing work in Photoshop, and I think I like editing more than being out there and taking pictures.
 Especially in the winter.